 Normally the severity of the findings does not correlate with the severity of symptoms.

-- Endometrial implants present macroscopically as yellow-brown (sometimes reddish-blue) blebs, islands, or pinpoint spots.
+- Endometrium: endometrial implants that present as yellow-brown (sometimes reddish-blue) blebs, islands, or pinpoint spots

 For more information, see “”.